Planet Earth III

 Planet Earth III is a 2023 British nature documentary series produced by the BBC Studios Natural History Unit in co-production with The Open University, BBC America, ZDF, France Televisions and NHK.
-It is the third instalment in the Planet Earth series, with Sir David Attenborough reprising his role as narrator like its predecessors.
+It is the third installment in the Planet Earth series, with Sir David Attenborough reprising his role as narrator.
 It premiered in the UK on 22 October 2023.

 Production

 The BBC greenlit Planet Earth III in February 2019, alongside four other natural history productions: Seven Worlds, One Planet, A Perfect Planet, The Green Planet and Frozen Planet II.
 The announcement was accompanied by a BBC Earth teaser trailer to promote all five series.

 The Planet Earth III team filmed in 43 countries and six continents during the five-year production.
 The series required 134 individual shoots, 50 of which were managed remotely due to the travel restrictions in place during the COVID-19 pandemic.
 Local film-making teams were directed from the UK to gather the material for the remotely-managed shoots.

 The production team succeeded in using the latest technology and filming techniques, some of which were developed especially for this series.
 These included: